-1. A member becomes eligible after three months of membership provided their contribution is above 10,000.
+- A member becomes eligible after three months of consistent contribution.
+Minimum deposit of 12,000

-3. Sufficient guarantors are required if loan applied together with any other existing loans are above the deposits
+- Enough guarantors are required if loan applied together with any other existing loans is above the deposits

-4. Once the loan reaches the Nyati office, the member is informed via SMS and the form proceeds to guarantor booking
+- Once the loan reaches Nyati office, the member is informed via SMS and the form proceeds for guarantor booking

-8. Members should ensure they know the responsibilities they carry as guarantors
+- Members should ensure they know the they carry as guarantors responsibilities they carry as guarantors

-10. While granting loans, the members Gross Salary is considered, and the SACCO is expected to utilize a maximum of 2/3rd of the net salary thereby leaving the member with a take home pay of not less than 1/3rd.
+- While granting loans, the members Gross Salary or income is considered, and the SACCO is expected to utilize a maximum of 2/3rd of the net income thereby leaving the member with a take home pay of not less than 1/3rd.